spiralizing/spiralizing.github.io/index.md

 \col{purple}{**Checkout my resume [here!](https://github.com/spiralizing/CVResume/blob/main/Resume/AGonzalezResume.pdf)**}

 ## About me:

 I am an Interdisciplinary Data/Research Scientist interested in diverse topics related to music, language, cognition, collective and human behavior from a statistical physics and complex systems perspective, you can find more about my research projects [here](/Research/).
 I am passionate about data-oriented research and data-driven products that contribute to making a positive impact in society.
-[Here](/DataScience/) you can find some of the mini side-projects and exercises that I have done for fun in the past years.
+[Here](/DataScience/) you can find some blog posts with fun mini Data Science projects and exercises I made.

 I like to play the cello and usually spend my free time listening to music, playing video games and playing football (soccer).